 \quad\textbf{CycleFind Phase 2: Identifying latent states in the cycle.} Once $n_{\text{cyc}}$ is known, CycleFind can identify the latent states which re-occur every $n_{\text{cyc}}|\hat{a}|$ steps in $x_{CF}$.
 These latent states are not necessarily distinct from each other, and may also have been discovered already in a previous iteration of CycleFind.
 Therefore, CycleFind extracts from $x_{CF}$ datasets $\mathcal{D}'_i$ for each position in the cycle: $i \in \{0,..., n_{\text{cyc}}|\hat{a}| -1\}$.
 CycleFind also uses datasets $\mathcal{D}(s)$ collected in previous iterations representing the already-discovered states in $\mathcal{S}'$.
-CycleFind determines whether two datasets represent the same latent state by attempting to learn a classifier $f \in \mathcal{F}$ that distinguishes them: if they both consist of near-i.i.d. samples of the the same latent state, then it is highly unlikely that such a classifier exists.
-To ensure the near-i.i.d. property ``well enough,'' we only need that samples are separated by $\hat{t}_{\text{mix}}$ steps within each individual $\mathcal{D}_i'$; and that for each pair $(i,j)$, there are two (sufficiently large) \textit{subsets} of $\mathcal{D}_i'$ and $\mathcal{D}_j'$ respectively such that all samples in the two subsets are collected at least $\hat{t}_{\text{mix}}$ steps apart -- ensuring this second condition only doubles the number of samples we must collect.
+CycleFind determines whether two datasets (either collected in this call to CycleFind, or collected in previous calls) represent the same latent state by attempting to learn a classifier $f \in \mathcal{F}$ that distinguishes them: if they both consist of near-i.i.d. samples of the same latent state, then it is highly unlikely that such a classifier exists.

+To ensure the near-i.i.d. property ``well enough,'' we only need that samples are separated by $\hat{t}_{\text{mix}}$ steps within each individual $\mathcal{D}_i'$; and that, when trying to distinguish two datasets $\mathcal{D}_i', \mathcal{D}_j'$ which were both collected during this round of CyceFind, there are two (sufficiently large) \textit{subsets} of $\mathcal{D}_i'$ and $\mathcal{D}_j'$ respectively such that all samples in the two subsets are collected at least $\hat{t}_{\text{mix}}$ steps apart -- ensuring this second condition only doubles the number of samples we must collect.
 Thus, we do not need to ``wait'' $\hat{t}_{\text{mix}}$ steps between collecting each usable sample from $x_{CF}$; rather, we collect a usable sample \textit{for each latent state} once for every roughly $2\max(\hat{t}_{\text{mix}}, n_{\text{cyc}}|\hat{a}| )$ steps.
 This is why $\hat{t}_{\text{mix}}$ does not appear in the largest term (in $|\mathcal{S}|$) of our asymptotic sample complexity.